Consumer FAQs

 A basic list of approvals is as follows:

-- After installation, you will probably need an official from your local municipality to inspect and approve the work.
+- After installation, many municipalities require an inspection to approve the work.

 - In order to receive the full economic benefit of your solar project, you will need to apply to your electric utility or to your alternative retail electric supplier (if you have one) to enroll in net metering.
-Information about net metering and the application process can be found here.

 For more information about net metering specific to each Illinois utility, please click on the following ComEd, Ameren, and MidAmerican links.